CollieNeeley/Game-excerise-project/README.md

 My journey in computer science has led me to develop a passion for Front End Web Development, and i am now eager to transition into this feild, specifically aiming to join fellow developers in Front-End and grow my knowledge and be a apart of something big.

+# About this project
-About this project, through these screenshots below i will describe what is what and why.
+Through these screenshots below i will describe what is what and why.
 This project was for my final grade for my course and schooling for Tri - County Technical College.
 It is demonstrating a fully functional website with the aviability to play a math facts pratice game by choicing multiplication, division, addition, and subtraction.